graasp/graasp/src/services/item/plugins/importExport/specifications.md

 ### Item type-specific treatment

 - `APP` - The app item extras are imported as-is.
-The app settings are also imported.
+The app settings are also imported (ignoring files).
 - `DOCUMENT` - The `name` and `content` fields are sanitized.
 - `FOLDER` - The children are recursively imported, if present.
 - `LINK` - Not currently supported.